You may wish to see page one first.

 Due to his early career in designing construction which had very practical objectives, Sinan was more interested in simplification than in enrichment.

-The building of large domes was his key challenge, as it had been for Brunelleschi and Michelangelo.
-The dome of Selimiye Camii is supported by eight pillars coming out of a square structure.
-Four half domes turn this structure into an octagon (St. Peter's dome rests on an octagon too).
+The building of large domes was his key challenge; the dome of Selimiye Camii is supported by eight pillars coming out of a square structure.
+Four half domes turn this structure into an octagon.

 Selimiye Camii: (left) view from the northern entrance; (right) courtyard